Travel Postcard: 48 hours in Rochester, New York

-ROCHESTER, New York (Reuters) - Synonymous with film photography, lilacs and classical music, Rochester offers an unusual array of attractions for a mid-sized U.S. city that brought industrial prowess to a scenic river gorge on Lake Ontario’s southern shore.
+ROCHESTER, N.Y., March 15 (Reuters) - Synonymous with film photography, lilacs and classical music, Rochester offers an unusual array of attractions for a mid-sized U.S. city that brought industrial prowess to a scenic river gorge on Lake Ontario’s southern shore.

 From top-ranked golf courses and national-landmark house museums to a children’s emporium of play and America’s oldest municipal park-garden cemetery, the city in western New York is crammed with surprises for visitors of all interests.